Sign up to our Newsletter

 Reviewed: 6/17/24

-If you’re considering a career as a detective and want to know more about how to join this profession and what to expect in it, this guide has got you covered!
+If you’re considering a career as a detective and want to know more about what to expect, this guide has got you covered!

-We’ve all seen the detective trope multiple times in the media: the stoic, cynical investigator in a trench coat and top hat is called in from out of town to work on a tough case.
-They visit the crime scene once only to find the missing piece of the puzzle that the other seemingly incompetent personnel overlooked.
+We’ve all seen the detective trope multiple times in the media: the stoic, cynical investigator in a trench coat and top hat called out of town to work on a tough case.
+They visit the crime scene once, only to find the missing piece of the puzzle that the other seemingly incompetent personnel overlooked.

-As exciting as TV shows and movies make detective work appear, real detective work is far more extensive, requires a lot of paperwork, and involves more slow findings than eureka moments.
+As exciting as the media makes it out to be, detective work is far more extensive.
+It requires a lot of paperwork and is much slower-paced.
 To learn more about how to become a police detective, what their realistic day-to-day duties involve, their career outlook, and more, read on!

 Steps to Becoming a Detective